coder/hnsw/README.md

 * **Quality Metrics**: New `QualityMetrics()` method in the Analyzer to evaluate graph quality.
 * **BatchAdd**: Add multiple nodes in a single operation with a single lock acquisition.
 * **BatchSearch**: Perform multiple searches in a single operation with a single lock acquisition.
+* **BatchDelete**: Remove multiple nodes in a single operation with a single lock acquisition, returning a boolean slice indicating which keys were successfully deleted.
+* **Negative Examples**: New methods to search with negative examples:
+  * `SearchWithNegative`: Search with a single negative example.
+  * `SearchWithNegatives`: Search with multiple negative examples.
+  * `BatchSearchWithNegatives`: Batch search with negative examples.

 ### Experimental Quality Metrics